5 displaced in Shreveport fire, investigated as possible arson

 SHREVEPORT, La.
-(KTAL/KMSS) — An early morning duplex fire that left five people displaced in Shreveport may have been intentionally set.
+(KTAL/KMSS) — An early morning duplex fire that left five people displaced in Shreveport may have been intentionally set, according to the Shreveport Fire Department.

 The blaze started shortly before 6:30 a.m.
 Friday in the 1500 block of Garden St.